poulet-lab/Bpod_Stepper/README.md

 # Bpod Stepper Motor Module
 <img align="right" src="images/module.png" width="350px">

-Combining a firmware designed for smooth acceleration profiles with a _SilentStepStick_ driver and its _stealthChop_ mode, the module allows for virtually noiseless operation of a stepper motor from a _Bpod finite state machine_.
+Combining a firmware designed for smooth acceleration profiles with a _SilentStepStick_ driver and its _stealthChop_ mode, this module allows for virtually noiseless operation of a stepper motor from a _Bpod state machine r2_.

 ## State Machine Command Interface
 * **'A' / Ascii 65: set acceleration** (steps / s<sup>2</sup>)